shahednasser/quran-extension/README.md

 ![Quran In New Tab](https://github.com/shahednasser/quran-extension/blob/master/assets/icon-128.png?raw=true "Quran In New Tab")

+Replace the new tab page with Quran verses and beautiful nature pictures.
+The verses and pictures are randomly generated hourly.
+You can choose to show or hide your top sites.

 <!-- TOC depthFrom:1 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->

 - [Quran In New Tab](#quran-in-new-tab)